 - Carlini, J. (1996).
 A trustworthy cynic.
 Network World, 13(42), 70–70.

-- Naus, F., van Iterson, A. & Roe, R. Value incongruence, job autonomy, and organisation based self-esteem: A self-based perspective on organisational cynicism.
+- Naus, F., van Iterson, A. & Roe, R. Value incongruence, job autonomy, organisation-based self-esteem: A self-based perspective on organisational cynicism.
 European Journal of Work and Organizational Psychology, 2007b, 16, 195–219.

 - Kim, Tae-Yeol, Bateman, Thomas S., Gilbreath Brad and Andserson, Lynne M. (2009).
 Top management credibility and employee cynicism: A comprehensive model.
 Human Relations 62(10), 1435–1458.
 DOI: 10.1177/0018726709340822/